acoory/acoory/README.md

 ---

-## 🚀 Actually learning
+## 🧠 Actually learning
 <a href="https://www.better-auth.com/">BetterAuth</a> for secure and reliable authentication in your applications.
-<a href="https://dokploy.com/fr">Dokploy</a> is a solution for CI/CD, helping automate builds, tests, and deployments.
+<a href="https://dokploy.com/fr">Dokploy</a> is a solution for CI/CD, helping automate builds, tests, and deployments with Github Action.

 ## 🚀 Professional Projects